AlicePagano/Lecture-Notes-of-Statistical-Mechanics/README.md

 # Lecture Notes of Statistical Mechanics

-Updated lecture notes of f the Master degree course "Statistical Mechanics" in Physics of professor Enzo Orlandini at the University of Padova for the "Physics of Data" master (a.y.
-2023/2024).
+Lecture notes of the Master's degree course "Statistical Mechanics" of Prof. Enzo Orlandini at the University of Padova.
+The notes are updated for the "Physics of Data" master course a.y.
+2023/2024.

-**Original Author:** Alice Pagano (University of Padova)
+**Author:** Alice Pagano (University of Padova)

-**Updater for a.y.
-2023/2024:** Jacopo Carotenuto
+**Contributors:** Jacopo Carotenuto (2023/2024), Carlo Sgorlon Gaiatto (2022/2023)

 ## Table of Contents